-Our Community Calendar is a resource we offer to all qualified nonprofits.
+Our Community Calendar is a volunteer-run resource offered to all qualified nonprofits.
 Community Calendar events are highlighted live, on-air throughout the day on KCPW.
 Featured events are chosen at random.
-You will also find all current Community Calendar events listed here.
+You will also find all current Community Calendar events listed here at kcpw.org.

 To submit an event to the Community Calendar, the event must meet the following criteria: